 - Spread the top and outsides of the cake with the buttercream, using an angled spatula to make it as level and smooth as possible.
 Chill the cake for at least 2 hours to set the buttercream.

 - Repeat steps 9-13 for the 6-inch cake.

 - Once the buttercream has set, it is time to cover them with fondant.
-Add a good amount of yellow food coloring to the prepared or homemade fondant and knead it until the fondant is a homogenous color.
+Add a good amount of yellow food colouring to the prepared or homemade fondant and knead it until the fondant is a homogenous colour.
 On a flat surface sprinkled with icing sugar, use a rolling pin to roll out the fondant into a circle of about 15 inches in diameter.
 Using the rolling pin, transfer the fondant on top of the 9-inch cake.
 Use your hands or a fondant smoother to smooth out the fondant on the cake and remove any air bubbles.
 Cut off the excess fondant at the bottom of the cake and tuck the fondant under the cake using a knife for a smooth finish.

 - Repeat step 15 for the 6-inch cake by rolling the fondant to about 11 inches in diameter.